kasper-piskorski/docs/pages/platform/0-index.md

 toc: false
 ---

-MindmapsDB is a distributed semantic database that provides a flexible object-oriented schema and a knowledge-oriented query language, capable of real-time analytics and reasoning.
+MindmapsDB is a distributed knowledge graph that provides an flexible object-oriented schema as ontology, and a knowledge-oriented query language capable of real-time analytics and reasoning.

 Let's break that down a bit and explain what it means.

-**_"MindmapsDB is a distributed semantic database ..."_**
+**_"MindmapsDB is a distributed knowledge graph ..."_**

-MindmapsDB is database that stores data in a way that allows machines to understand the meaning of information, which would allow computers to process complex information more intelligently with less human intervention.
+MindmapsDB is graph data platform that stores data in a way that allows machines to understand the meaning of information and their relationships, which would allow computers to process complex information more intelligently with less human intervention.
 MindmapsDB is implemented using [Apache TinkerPop](http://tinkerpop.apache.org) and the [Titan Graph Database](http://titan.thinkaurelius.com) that could be sharded and replicated over a network of distributed machines.
 Effectively, MindmapsDB turns your dataset into a distributed knowledge graph.

-**_"... that provides a flexible object-oriented schema ..."_**
+**_"... that provides a flexible object-oriented schema as an ontology..."_**

-MindmapsDB provides an object model with an API that enables the programmatic definition of highly expressive data schemas.
-Your schema could flexibly evolve as your application grows and MindmapsDB will guarantee the consistency of your data.
+MindmapsDB provides an object model with an API that enables the programmatic definition of highly expressive domain models, i.e. ontologies.
+Your ontology could flexibly evolve as your application grows while it acts as a schema that guarantees the consistency of your data.

 **_"... and a knowledge-oriented query language ..."_**